-When it comes to dusts mites, the two most common questions people about these bugs are:
+When it comes to dust mites, the two most common questions people have about these bugs are:

 - “Can you see dust mites?”

 - and “How to know if you have dust mites?”

 Maybe you’ve heard a horror story about someone discovering that they had an infestation of dust mites in their home and want to find out if you have them too.

 Or maybe, you’ve noticed an outbreak of coughing, sneezing, itchy eyes, or other allergy-related symptoms and want to know if dust mites are the cause.